What is Merch by Amazon? In short, it’s an on-demand printing service for t-shirts.

 - Save as a draft or submit for review

 Draft projects will need you to finish them before anything happens.
 If you are satisfied with your work, then submit it for review.
 From there it will have a status assigned by Amazon:

-- Under Review: This means it is waiting on Amazon to make sure it doesn’t violate their terms of service or guidelines.
+- Under Review: This means it is waiting on Amazon to make sure it doesn’t violate its terms of service or guidelines.

 - Rejected: Amazon has determined for one or many reasons, which will be listed, that the design is not something they want to sell.

-- Approved: You can set a price and go live with your product.
+- Approved: You can set a price and start selling your new product.

 Your Merch uploads have to meet certain criteria:

 - You can also buy ready-made designs from other providers such as Vexels and dribbble.